PixelRobots/terraform-aks-rbac-azure-ad/Readme.md

 &nbsp;
 Take a copy of the **Value** .
 We will need it later when we create the AKS cluster.
 The value is referred to as the **Server application secret** .
 &nbsp;
-Warning:
+>Warning:
 You will not be able to get this value again if you leave this blade.
 Make sure you copy it.
-&nbsp;

 &nbsp;
 Now click on **Required permissions**  In this blade click on **+ add** .
 &nbsp;